menu

 Demographics

-The citizens of Encinal have a very low rate of college education: just 9.89% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Encinal has a very low overall level of education: only 9.89% of people over 25 hold a 4-year college degree or higher.

 Encinal is an extremely ethnically-diverse city.
 The people who call Encinal home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Encinal, accounting for 83.26% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Encinal residents report their race to be White.
 Important ancestries of people in Encinal include Irish, German, English, Scottish, and Yugoslavian.